iyeaaa/Random-Redirect-LoadBalancer/README.md

 The system consists of:

 1. **Random-Redirect-Based Load Balancer**
-   A server running on port `3000` that distributes incoming requests to multiple backend servers using HTTP 302 redirects in a round-robin fashion.
+   A server running on port 3000 that distributes incoming requests to multiple backend servers using HTTP 302 redirects, randomly assigning each request to one of the backend servers.
 2. **Multiple Backend Servers**
    Five individual Express servers running on ports `3001` to `300N`, each returning a simple message.